 It pupates amongst the debris of the attacked plant.

-The adult moth is fawn with a large dark mark on the costa of each forewing.
-The moth has a wing span of about 2 cms.
-The pheromones of this species have been identified.
+The adult moth has fawn forewings, each with a large dark mark on the costa attached to a ragged dark central streak.
+The hindwings are fawn, each with a dark line along the costa, and a dark streak along the middle.
+The moth has a wingspan of about 2 cms.

 The species has been found all over the Americas including